 Admission fees are the only source of funding for this proud vessel, and they make possible the ongoing maintenance and restoration necessary to preserve the USS COD for future generations.
 The Cleveland Coordinating Committee for COD receives no funding from the U.S. Government nor from any other organization.

-Admission charges are: Adults $10; Seniors and Veterans $9; Students (K thru 12) $6; Children under 6 years with paying adult, military in uniform, and wives and family of active duty submariners are admitted free.
+Our prices are: $12 for adults, $10 seniors & veterans, $7 youths (ages 5-16).
+Preschoolers and active duty in military uniform are admitted for free.
 COD has limited free parking for our guests for the time of their visit to the submarine.
 For those planning on visiting other area attractions we recommend parking at the convenient airport parking lot just to the east of our parking lot.

 The Mark 14 steam-driven torpedo.
 This was the standard anti-ship weapon used by U.S. submarines during WWII.
 It can travel up to 9,000 yards and carries 600 pounds of explosives.
 However, the Mark 14 was plagued with severe technical problems for the first two years of the war, including exploder mechanisms that failed to detonate or detonated prematurely and a faulty depth control system that caused it to run too deep.
 It also leaves a trail of steam and exhaust gases that make this torpedo visible to its targets.